 The same applies to carvings, because the decoration of wooden doors with extensive ornamentation was widespread until the Russian occupation of Tukastan in the 19th century.
 In the rural regions, the knowledge of this art of craftsmanship has partly been preserved.

 Traditional music and dance have a rich heritage in Tukastan.
 Classical Tukastan music can be roughly divided into the traditional Persian-Central Asian style (Shashmaqam) and the Russian influenced style with operas and symphonies composed during the Soviet era.

 The traditional Persian-Central Asian style is based on three instrument groups: wooden or sounding drums, lute-like stringed instruments and wooden flutes.
 The drums are used for rhythmic accompaniment of singing and instrumental pieces.
 The lute-like stringed instruments exist in numerous regional variations, whereby the strings are partly torn with the fingers or played with a bow.
 The wooden flutes are mainly flutes with a high pitched sound.
 Keyboard instruments are traditionally not available.

 The traditional singing is performed by men and women, whereby both solo pieces and choral singing exist.
 The basic colouring of the songs is rather melancholic in the mountain regions and more lively in the southern regions with a stronger Persian influence.

-In the meantime, young Tukastian musicians, inspired by the tolerated foreign party music during the Tukasthan Beach Party, have also composed songs with influences of modern pop music, mainly Pakistani and Indian influenced pop music, in recent times also Iranian influenced pop music.
+In the meantime, young Tukastan musicians, inspired by the tolerated foreign party music during the Tukastan Beach Party, have also composed songs with influences of modern pop music, mainly Pakistani and Indian influenced pop music, in recent times also Iranian influenced pop music.